MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 In this task, you will create an Azure Key Vault resource.
 You will also configure the Azure Key Vault permissions.

 1. Open the Cloud Shell by clicking the first icon (next to the search bar) at the top right of the Azure portal.
-If prompted, select **PowerShell** and **Create storage**.
+If prompted, select **PowerShell** and **No storage account required**, select your subscription and click **Apply**.

 2. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.
+(If PowerShell is selected the drop-down will say "Switch to Bash".)

 3. In the PowerShell session within the Cloud Shell pane, run the following to create an Azure Key Vault in the resource group **AZ500LAB10**.
 (If you chose another name for this lab's Resource Group out of Task 1, use that name for this task as well).
 The Key Vault name must be unique.
 Remember the name you have chosen.
 You will need it throughout this lab.